casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 **Example 2:**

-This example uses the package name "counterPackage", version number 3, the entry point "counter-inc", without any runtime arguments.
+This example uses the contract name "counter", version 3, the entry point "counter-inc", without any runtime arguments.

 ```bash
 casper-client put-deploy \